txtmode/gitcmdb/README.md

 * config/*role*/*instance*.yaml
 and it that order so the later has preference

-All those environment variables will be load and then *gitcmdb_installer* will be executed
+All those environment variables will be load and then *gitcmdb_installers* will be executed in the written order

 ## Specific installers
 ### Puppet